Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Tweens & Timers Functions.md

 ### startTween(tag:String, vars:String, values:Any = null, duration:Float, options:Any = null)
 Starts a tween in any value(s) to an object or note.

-- `tag` - The tag name for the tween function to reference; Unlike other tween functions, you MUST manually set the onComplete callback
+- `tag` - The tag name for the tween function to reference; Unlike other tween functions, you MUST manually set the onComplete callback.
 - `vars` - The object or note name for the tween function to reference.
 - `values` - The target value(s) for the tween function to end; Example: `{angle = 360, alpha = 0}`.
 - `duration` - The duration length for the tween function to end.